 Unhide rows and columns

 - Select the whole area in which you suspect hidden rows.
 Alternatively select the whole worksheet in the top left corner.

-- Now double-click on the border between two row numbers (number 5 in the screenshot above).
+- >Now double-click on the border between two row numbers (number 5 in the screenshot above).
 Each row has now it’s minimum size to cover all it’s contents.
-There is one disadvantage: The row height of all selected rows will be reset.
-So if you have already set the row heights manually, it’ll be gone.
+There is one disadvantage, though: The row height of all selected rows will be reset.
+So, if you have already set the row heights manually, it will be gone.

 - Instead of double-clicking according to the number two above you can right-click on the column or row header (that means the column letter above your hidden column or the row number on the left-hand side).
 Next, click on “Unhide”.

 The Excel add-in Professor Excel Tools provide a function for unhiding all hidden rows and columns on all sheets with one click.
 Alternatively only unhide the rows or columns on the selected or current sheet.

 To use the function, click on “Hidden Rows and Columns” in the “Professor Excel” ribbon.
 Now you’ll see a window as shown on the screenshot on the right-hand side.

 This function is included in our Excel Add-In ‘Professor Excel Tools’